canonical/microceph/docs/snap/explanation/microceph-architecture.rst

   snap is installed.
 * MicroCeph Snap: The package containing Ceph daemons, microcephd, and management logic.
 It runs with confinement provided by snapd.
-See the `snap security confinement documentation`_ to learn more about snap security and isolation.
+See the :external+snapcraft:ref:`snap security confinement documentation <explanation-security-snap-confinement>` to learn more about snap security and isolation.
 * microcephd: The core service (based on `Microcluster`_) responsible for managing the MicroCeph cluster state, coordinating actions across nodes (if clustered), and managing the Ceph daemons within the snap.